mingkaid/rl-prompt/README.md

 ## Getting Started

-* Extensive [recent work](https://arxiv.org/abs/2107.13586) has shown that *prompting* pre-trained LMs with specific text can steer them to perform various NLP tasks, without needing to update the model
+* Extensive recent work (e.g., [this](https://arxiv.org/abs/2107.13586)) has shown that *prompting* pre-trained LMs with specific text can steer them to perform various NLP tasks, without needing to update the model
 * Previous work has typically tuned soft prompts with gradient-based optimization or searched for discrete text prompts using various heuristics
 * In our paper, we propose to formulate discrete prompt optimization as an RL problem, and train a policy network to generate the prompt that optimizes a reward function
 * Compared to typical soft prompts, our discrete prompts are lightweight, interpretable, and transferrable across model types (e.g., RoBERTa to GPT-2) and sizes (e.g., small to large)